 i Factors taken into account when setting the penalty

-- The starting point is calculated with regard to the seriousness of the infringement and the relevant turnover of the undertaking.
-The relevant turnover is that of the undertaking in the relevant product and geographical markets affected by the infringement in the last financial year before the infringement ended.
-The starting point will not exceed 30 per cent of the relevant turnover.
+- Starting point: the starting point is calculated with regard to the seriousness of the infringement and the relevant turnover of the undertaking.
+The relevant turnover is that of the undertaking in the relevant product and geographical markets affected by the infringement in the most recent financial year before the infringement ended.17 The starting point will not exceed 30 per cent of the relevant turnover.
 The CMA will in general use a starting point of between 21 and 30 per cent for cartel activities.

 - Adjustment for aggravating and mitigating factors.

-- Adjustment for specific deterrence and proportionality.
-The penalty may be increased to ensure that the infringing undertaking will be deterred from breaching competition law again, having regard to its size and financial position, and any other relevant circumstances.
+- Adjustment for specific deterrence: the penalty may be increased to ensure that the infringing undertaking will be deterred from breaching competition law again, having regard to its size and financial position, and any other relevant circumstances.
 The penalty figure may also be increased to take account of any gain made by the undertaking from the infringement.
-The CMA will then assess whether, in its view, the overall penalty proposed is proportionate and appropriate in the round.

-- Adjustment to prevent the maximum penalty being exceeded and to avoid double jeopardy.
+- Adjustment to check the penalty is proportionate and prevent the maximum penalty being exceeded.

-- Adjustment for leniency or settlement discounts, or approval of a voluntary redress scheme, or both.19
+- Adjustment for leniency or settlement discounts, or approval of a voluntary redress scheme, or both.18

-In exceptional circumstances, the CMA may reduce a penalty if the undertaking is unable to pay because of its financial position.
-However, the guidance emphasises that such financial hardship adjustments will be exceptional, and there can be no expectation that a penalty will be adjusted on this basis.20
+In exceptional circumstances, the CMA may reduce a penalty if the undertaking is unable to pay because of its financial position; however, the guidance emphasises that these financial hardship adjustments will be exceptional, and there can be no expectation that a penalty will be adjusted on this basis.19

 ii Sanctions applying to individuals

-- a provision that an individual will not commit the offence if the agreement is made to comply with a legal requirement; and
+- the agreement is made to comply with a legal requirement.

-- three new defences to the cartel offence: (1) where there is no intention to conceal the nature of the arrangements from customers; (2) where there is no intention to conceal the nature of the arrangements from the CMA; and (3) where the defendant took reasonable steps to ensure that the nature of the arrangements would be disclosed to professional legal advisers for the purposes of obtaining advice about them before their making or (as the case may be) their implementation.
+- the defendant took reasonable steps to ensure that the nature of the arrangements would be disclosed to professional legal advisers for the purposes of obtaining advice about them before their making or their implementation.

-The CMA has published prosecution guidance in an attempt to bring further transparency to the exercise of its prosecutorial discretion.23
+The CMA has published prosecution guidance in an attempt to bring further transparency to the exercise of its prosecutorial discretion.20

 iii Early resolutions and settlement procedures